openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 After receiving ready signal RX DC FIFO will update the valid and data pin will new value.
 In the next clock cycle uDMA Core will deassert the ready pin.

 .. note:: The uDMA CORE RX channel will only respond to uDMA camera requests when it is enabled via the EN bit in the RX_CFG channel configuration CSR.

+Interrupt
+^^^^^^^^^

+uDMA camera generates below interrupts during the RX operation:
+- Rx channel interrupt: Raised by uDMA core's Rx channel after pushing last byte of RX_SIZE bytes into core RX FIFO.

+Rx interrupt is automatically cleared by uDMA Core in the next clock cycle.

+The event bridge forwards interrupt over dedicated line to the APB event controller for processing.
+Each interrupt has its own dedicated line.
+Users can mask these interrupts through the APB event controller's control and status registers (CSRs).

 System Architecture
 -------------------